hasanabill/contrri-vista/README.md

 6. **Showcase Your Projects**: Create a profile and showcase your own projects for others to discover and collaborate on.

-7. **Connect with the Community**: Engage with the Contri Vista community, collaborate with others, and grow your skills.
+7. **Connect with the Community**: Engage with the Contrri Vista community, collaborate with others, and grow your skills.

 ## Contributing

-We welcome contributions from the community to make Contri Vista even better.
+We welcome contributions from the community to make Contrri Vista even better.
 If you'd like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

-Contri Vista is open-source software licensed under the [MIT License](LICENSE).
+Contrri Vista is open-source software licensed under the [MIT License](LICENSE).
 Feel free to use and modify the codebase according to your needs.
 Your contributions to the project are also appreciated.

-Thank you for choosing Contri Vista.
+Thank you for choosing Contrri Vista.
 Let's make open science and open source more fun and rewarding together!
-Visit our website at [Contri Vista](https://contri-vista.web.app/) to get started.
+Visit our website at [Contrri Vista](https://contri-vista.web.app/) to get started.